 Tuition and Fee Information

 Tuition is payable on a semester by semester basis and should accompany course registration.
-The following is tuition for academic year 2013-2014 per semester hour:
+The following is tuition for 2014-2015 academic year:

 Continuing education credit: $350 per semester hour

 Note: Continuing education students must register for classes at least one week prior to the start of class.